Our Houston Paternity Attorneys are Here to Help

 Of course, you also have the legal responsibility to pay child support if the child is not living with you primarily, which is why having a paternity lawyer is crucial.

-Discuss Your Parental Rights and Responsibilities with a Houston Paternity Lawyer
+Discuss Your Parental Rights and Responsibilities with a Houston, TX Paternity Lawyer

 Under the Texas statute that governs paternity in Texas, the child born to a married couple is considered to be the offspring of the husband.